Updated: May 6

-During this pandemic one of the most challenging decisions some families have had to make is whether it was necessary for one parent to return home to tend to the kids.
+One of the most challenging decisions some families have had to make is whether it was necessary for one parent to return home to tend to the kids.
 There has been a drastic change in the work environment of parents whose job is essential, as well as parents who have transitioned to a work at home environment.
 If you are a mom transitioning home from a full-time job, you will need time to adjust to your new normal.
-Having experienced it firsthand myself, I found it difficult to adjust to the added role as a teacher, with the already overwhelming responsibility of the kids.
+Having experienced it firsthand myself, I found it difficult to adjust to the added role transitioning home full-time, and being overwhelmed with the responsibility of the kids.
 So I wanted to offer five tips to help with the transition:

 1)Talk with your spouse about scheduling.